 You can hike to the viewpoint which will take you over 45 minutes and a part of it is pretty steep.
 Make sure to wear hiking boots or proper sandals, I can not recommend doing this on flipflops.
 It can get a bit slippery with loose stones on a steep gradient.
-A nice time to do this hike if for sunset or sunrise.
+A nice time to do this hike is sunset or sunrise.
 Expect monkeys and snakes!

 This trail is through a very tightly grown jungle.
-It might be recommended to put closed shoes for this one.
+It might be recommended to put on closed shoes for this hike.
 There are no motor taxi’s or whatsoever allowed in this part of the island, this is pure nature.
-After hiking for about 1.30 hrs, you’ll arrive at a precious beach.
+After hiking for about 1.30 hrs, you’ll arrive at a precious beach, called Sabai Beach.

 Although there is not much left from the statue and the track is not very accessible, it is still another hike you could do.
 I didn’t do it myself and heard that the path is very overgrown, but if you’re in for another adventure, go for it!

 Tips and travel information for hiking on Koh Mook Island

 - Always make sure to bring enough water, sunscreen and mosquito repellent with you.